Say hello to Beer Bread!

 October is here!
 And that means Oktoberfest is in full swing all over the world.

-A great way to celebrate the Oktoberfest is with some yummy beer bread!
+And if you’re looking to celebrate the Oktoberfest without the hangover, celebrate it with some yummy beer bread!
 It’s flavorful, buttery, and of course, tastes like your favorite brewsky!
 We scoured the web for some yummy beer bread recipes for you to enjoy.
 And because we also believe in supporting our Filipino craft brewers, we’ve included some local beers you can put in your bread and your mug!

 But remember, even if baking reduces the beer’s alcoholic content, it doesn’t remove it altogether, which means this bread is for adults only.